Dresel/RouteLocalization/Documentation/SelectingAndTranslatingRoutes.md

         .ForAction(x => x.Book())
         .AddTranslation("Buch/{chapter}/{page}");

+### Translating RoutePrefix and RouteArea

+Asp.Net attribute routing allows to use [RouteArea] and [RoutePrefix] attributes for controllers.
+You can set / translate those via the

+    .SetAreaPrefix("AreaPrefix")

+    .SetRoutePrefix("RoutePrefix")

+methods.
+Taken from the sample project the controller could look something like this:

+	[RoutePrefix("HomeWithRoutePrefixAttribute")]
+	public partial class HomeWithRoutePrefixAttributeController : Controller
+	{
+	    ... actions
+	}

+And the corresponding translation:

+    localization.ForCulture("de")
+        .ForController<HomeWithRoutePrefixAttributeController>()
+        .SetRoutePrefix("RoutePrefixDE")
+        .ForAction(x => x.Index())
+        .AddTranslation("Willkommen")

+You don't have to translate RouteArea / RoutePrefix if you don't want to.
+If you leave out *SetAreaPrefix* / *SetRoutePrefix* the prefix from the attribute will be taken for url generation.

+Note that Web API only supports the [RoutePrefix] attribute, so their will be no *SetAreaPrefix* function.

 ### Adding controller level translations

 Asp.Net [Route] attributes can also be applied on controller level.
 To translate you only have to specifiy the controller without any action: